Suhas-Mallya/DSA-using-C/README.md

 # DSA-using-C
-This repository contains complete Data Structures and Algorithms implementation has been done using C Language.
+This repository contains complete Data Structures and Algorithms implementation using C Language.

 A computer program is a collection of instructions to perform a specific task.
 For this, a computer program may need to store data, retrieve data, and perform computations on the data.